wintercounter/mhy/docs/processes/webpack.md

 # webpack

 - Alias: `wp`
-- Usually ony used for generation production build.
+- Usually only used for generating production build.
 For development use `webpack-dev-server`.

 ## Default command
 ```bash